 Elina Avanesyan vs. Clara Tauson: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

-On Sunday, Elina Avanesyan (No. 62 in the world) meets Clara Tauson (No. 76) in the Round of 32 of the WTA Ningbo, China Women Singles 2023.
+Clara Tauson (No. 76) will face Elina Avanesyan (No. 62) in the Round of 32 of the WTA Ningbo, China Women Singles 2023 on Monday, September 25.

+In this Round of 32 matchup against Avanesyan (+135), Tauson is favored to win with -175 odds.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!